joelhawksley/identity/components/slides.md

 });
 ```

-^ Here’s an example test that asserts against the output of our component.
+^ Here’s an example test that renders the component directly

+^ S and then asserts against the output.

-^ What’s great is that this test runs without touching the database and without spinning up a browser.
+^ S What’s great is that this test runs without touching the database and without spinning up a browser.

 ^ Which means that it's wicked fast.